Letaryat/CS2_ColoredGrenadeTrail/README.md

 # CS2_GrenadeTrail
 > [!CAUTION]
 > Plugin is not intended for actual "use".
+It is more of a showcase that we can make custom particles that can be colored using C#.

 Plugin that creates a nade trail after HE Grenade is thrown.
 To use this plugin you need to create special addon with TrailModel which is located in TrailModel/ in this repository.
 Then change Model path in plugin.<br>